sbraitsch/elf/README.md

 <br>

 > Stubs created by Elf write computed solutions into `elf.toml`, from which they are read when submitting. <br>
+> Either specify year AND day, or neither to use the values from `elf.toml`

 | arg      | alt  | effect                                                            |
 | -------- | ---- | ----------------------------------------------------------------- |